 A great SEO title includes the main keywords you are trying to rank for.
 You can use a tool like KWFinder to find keywords that you want to rank for.
 Start by searching for the topic you have in mind and then review the related keywords to see if there are any that you should use in your title.

-Once you have the initial title drafted, run it through CoSchedule’s Headline Analyzer to see how optimized it is for SEO.
-They’ll give you tips on how to improve your title.
+Once you have the initial title drafted, run it through our Headline Analyzer to see how optimized it is for SEO.
+It will give you tips on how to improve your title.

 Your title is the first thing a reader sees when they visit your site or see a link on social media.
 You want to make sure it gets your reader excited to read the rest of your article.
 Providing a strong hook without sounding like clickbait will attract the right readers to your article.
 The title should still convey what your article is about but in a fun and creative way.